TriggerMail/bluecore-openapi-docs/README.md

 <script src="https://cdn.jsdelivr.net/npm/redoc@next/bundles/redoc.standalone.js"> </script>
 ```

-When any changes are merged, all of the files in `./apis` will be deployed to GCS, and those changes will be reflected the next time the browser is loaded.

 ## How Do I Add New API Doc Pages?
+You don't.
+We're not actively adding anything new here.
+Just updating the existing docs as needed for the Transactional API.
+New APIs should follow the new standard being established in Q1 2025.

-Follow the steps below to create new docs for another Bluecore API:
+The following steps below to create new docs for another Bluecore API are here for historical purposes (again do not add new APIs here):

 #### Make a Config File
 Make a new directory in `./apis/` with the name of the API (e.g. `mobile-events-api-v1`).